Domestic corporations paying certain types of income are subject to deduction of tax-at-source obligations as follows:

 The numbers in parentheses refer to the following notes:

-- No WHT is imposed on dividends distributed by Maltese companies (except for distributions of untaxed income to resident persons other than companies, refer to Note 5) because no additional tax is imposed on distributions other than the tax charged on the company with respect to the distributed profits.
+- No WHT is imposed on dividends distributed by Maltese companies (except for distributions of untaxed income to resident persons other than companies) because no additional tax is imposed on distributions other than the tax charged on the company with respect to the distributed profits.
 Malta makes no distinction between portfolio and substantial holdings.
 Under Maltese law, the dividend is grossed up by a figure representing the tax imposed on the company's profits when these were originally earned thereby.
 Under Malta's full-imputation system of taxation of dividends, the corporate tax is assimilated with the shareholder's personal income tax with respect to the dividend.
 In the shareholder's hands, the dividend is taxed at the gross amount, and the relevant amount of corporate tax offsets the shareholder's tax liability on income from all taxable sources with no further tax liability being imposed on the shareholder in respect of such dividends.

 - Interest and royalty income derived by non-residents is exempt from tax in Malta as long as certain conditions are complied with (e.g. they are not effectively connected to a PE of the recipient situated in Malta).